vijaysbhat/dojo/system_design.md

   * Raft

 ### Relational Database Scaling
-* **master-slave replication**
+* **primary-secondary replication**
-  * when master is down, operate in read-only mode until slave promoted to master.
+  * when primary is down, operate in read-only mode until secondary promoted to primary.
-* **master-master replication**
+* **primary-primary replication**
-  * allows read-write mode even when one of the masters is down.
+  * allows read-write mode even when one of the primaries is down.
-  * synchronization and conflict resolution hard between masters.
+  * synchronization and conflict resolution hard between primaries.
 * **federation**
   * split up databases by function e.g.users, products etc.
   * smaller database size, less traffic and replication.